Nephi’s Timber Temple

 What Nephi says is that he “did build a temple…after the manner of the temple of Solomon save it were not built of so many precious things; for they were not to be found upon the land…” Do “precious things” refer only to decorations?

 Concerning the House of the LORD, the Bible records, “…the king commanded, and they brought great stones, costly stones, and hewed stones, to lay the foundation of the house.”
-(1 Kings 5:17, KJV) Notice that “and” in the translated verse, is italicized, meaning that it is really not present in the Hebrew text.
+(1 Kings 5:17, KJV) Notice that “and” in the translated verse, is italicized, meaning that it isn't really present in the Hebrew text.
 In other words, the “costly stones” are the “hewed stones” mentioned in the text.
 What is more, an LDS edition footnote refers to 2 Nephi 5:16!
 In other words, “costly stones” for the foundation were among the “precious things” omitted by Nephi in his construction.
 The Hebrew adjective translated “costly” in this case, comes from the root “yaqar” (יקר) meaning “precious”, “prized”, “weighty”, “esteemed”.
 Thus some of the precious and weighty things that Nephi did without, were not merely ornamental, they were the very foundations of massive stone structures.
 (1 Kings 7:8-11)

 Native NY Long House